Dr. Robert Hill

 About the Department of Psychology

-Appalachian State University’s Department of Psychology promotes understanding of the science of psychology.
-It is housed in the College of Arts and Sciences.
-The department seeks to prepare undergraduate students with transferable skills and knowledge of the discipline of psychology and train graduate students as professionals in the scientist/practitioner model as well as for more advanced study.
-Learn more at http://psych.appstate.edu
+The Department of Psychology promotes understanding of the science of psychology.
+The department seeks to prepare undergraduate students with transferable skills and knowledge of the discipline of psychology, and train graduate students as professionals in the scientist/practitioners model as well as for more advanced study.
+Learn more at https://psych.appstate.edu

 About the College of Arts and Sciences